refractionPOINT/lce_doc/docs/dr.md

 Detection & Response rules automate actions based on the real-time events streaming into LimaCharlie.
 Each rule has two YAML descriptors: one that describes what to detect, and another that describes how to respond.

+> Understanding how Events are structured is essential for working with D&R rules.
+If you haven't already, read the [Events Overview](events-overview.md).

 ## A Basic Rule

 Here's a rule that detects DNS requests to `example.com` and responds by reporting them within the organization with a category name `DNS Hit example.com`.